What is travel insurance?

 What’s the best international travel insurance?

 There are lots of options and what the best is can vary depending on your needs.
-You can purchase travel insurance from World Nomads online or get a quote for your next trip right here:
+I like Travelex.
+You can compare Travel Insurance plans with Travelex here or get a quote right now:

 - They specialize in travel insurance, so they have greater expertise and nuanced interest in travel than many larger general insurance companies.

-- World Nomads provides travel insurance to travelers from over 140 countries.
+- World Nomads provides travel insurance to travelers from all over the world.

 Do you have any other travel insurance tips?
 I’d love to hear them.
 Comment below.